Business trips can be interesting, but they can be demanding. Here are tips for business travel easier, better, and more enjoyable.

 9. Place your presentations on a thumb drive

-If you have problems with your computer, or internet access to obtain your documents on the cloud, you can use someone else’s computer at your destination.
+If you have problems with your computer or internet access so that you can’t obtain your documents, you can use someone else’s computer and your thumb drive at your destination.

 10. Bring an electrical adapter for international travel